CiscoDevNet/terraform-provider-cml2/docs/resources/lab.md

 page_title: "cml2_lab Resource - terraform-provider-cml2"
 subcategory: ""
 description: |-
-  A CML lab resource represents a CML lab.
-At create time, lab title, lab description and lab notes can be provided
+  A lab resource represents a CML lab.
+At create time, lab title, lab description and lab notes can be provided.
 ---

 # cml2_lab (Resource)

-A CML lab resource represents a CML lab.
-At create time, lab title, lab description and lab notes can be provided
+A lab resource represents a CML lab.
+At create time, lab title, lab description and lab notes can be provided.

 ## Example Usage